jesusrafaelchris/SwiftUI/Week 3.md

 While `@EnvironmentObject` is powerful for global state, be mindful of overusing it.
 Too many environment objects in a large app can lead to less maintainable code.
 Use it for shared, app-wide data, but consider other approaches for localized state.

+`@EnvironmentObject` doesn't work directly with hosting controllers because they don’t have access to the environment by default.

 #### `@StateObject` vs `@ObservedObject` vs `@EnvironmentObject`: